Back

 Outcome

-Priya pauses for 2 months - auto-resumes.
-Aarav sees he's bought 18% more units and stays.
+Priya pauses 2 months - auto-resumes.
+Aarav taps Dip Boost and buys ~18% more units than September.
 Rajan still cancels - but with full context.
+Three different right answers.

 Experiment: SIP Shield Screen